 How to Cut Branches for Forcing

 Your branches are going to need a period of transition indoors to be fooled into thinking it is spring.
 Place your freshly cut branches in a container of water, and put them in a cool location away from sunlight.
 A basement works well for this.
-Cover the branches loosely with a plastic bag or mist them daily to prevent them from drying out.
-Check the water in the container daily and change it when it becomes cloudy or discolored.
+Cover the branches loosely with a plastic bag to trap moisture, or mist them daily to prevent them from drying out.
+Also, check the water in the container daily, and change it when it becomes cloudy or discolored to prevent rotting.

-Keep checking and changing the water in the container, whenever it becomes discolored, and your forced blooms can last for weeks.
+Keep checking and changing the water in the container whenever it becomes discolored, and your forced blooms can last for weeks.
 The branches might even root in the water.
 If they do, pot them up until you can plant them outdoors.